HFSS Score Calculator & Recipe Reformulation

 HFSS Score Calculator (Nutrient Profile Report)

-NutriCalc’s built-in HFSS score calculator (available to subscribers on our Premium plan, from as little as £150 + VAT for 1 month) will indicate if your recipe is categorised as HFSS.
+NutriCalc’s built-in HFSS score calculator will indicate if your recipe is categorised as HFSS.

 To access the feature if you’re eligible, in your recipe’s REPORTS tab, click NUTRIENT PROFILE REPORT.